postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 Use the headers `x-mock-match-request-body` or `x-mock-match-request-headers` to specify the exact response you want the mock server to return by matching the headers or body of the saved example.

-* To enable request body matching, set the value of the `x-mock-match-request-body` header to `true`.
+* To enable request body matching, set the value of `x-mock-match-request-body` to `true`.

-* To enable request header matching, include the `x-mock-match-request-headers` header and set its value to a comma-separated string of header keys that you want to match against the saved examples.
+* To enable request header matching, include the header `x-mock-match-request-headers` and set its value to a comma-separated string of header keys that you want to match against the saved examples.
 Header matching is not case-sensitive.

 [![request headers](https://assets.postman.com/postman-docs/WS-run-mock40.png)](https://assets.postman.com/postman-docs/WS-run-mock40.png)